hlry/friendly-parakeet/README.md

-# Password Generator Starter Code
+# Friendly Parakeet Password Generator

 ## Purpose
 A web application that generates random passwords based on your selected criteria.